-The jurisdiction of each Executive Inspector General is to investigate allegations of fraud, waste, abuse, mismanagement, misconduct, nonfeasance, misfeasance, malfeasance, violations of this Act or violations of other related laws and rules.
+- 2 Inspector General for gaming activities appointed by the - 3 Director of Gaming Enforcement has jurisdiction over the - 4 Illinois Gaming Board, Illinois Racing Board, the Office of - 5 Gaming Enforcement, the Illinois Casino Development Authority, - 6 and all officers and employees of those agencies. - 7 The jurisdiction of each Executive Inspector General is to - 8 investigate allegations of fraud, waste, abuse, mismanagement, - 9 misconduct, nonfeasance, misfeasance, malfeasance, or - 10 violations of this Act or violations of other related laws and - 11 rules. - 12 (d) The minimum compensation for each Executive Inspector - General shall be determined by the Executive Ethics Commission. - 14 The actual compensation for each Executive Inspector General - 15 shall be determined by the appointing executive branch - 16 constitutional officer and must be at or above the minimum - 17 compensation level set by the Executive Ethics Commission. - 18 Subject to Section 20-45 of this Act, each Executive Inspector - 19 General has full authority to organize his or her Office of the - 20 Executive Inspector General, including the employment and - 21 determination of the compensation of staff, such as deputies, - 22 assistants, and other employees, as appropriations permit.
+A - 23 separate appropriation shall be made for each Office of - 24 Executive Inspector General. - 25 (e) No Executive Inspector General or employee of the - Office of the Executive Inspector General may, during his or

-(d) The minimum compensation for each Executive Inspector General shall be determined by the Executive Ethics Commission.
-The actual compensation for each Executive Inspector General shall be determined by the appointing executive branch constitutional officer and must be at or above the minimum compensation level set by the Executive Ethics Commission.
-Subject to Section 20-45 of this Act, each Executive Inspector General has full authority to organize his or her Office of the
+1 her term of appointment or employment: --- ----- ------ ---- ------------- ---- -------------

-- 1 Executive Inspector General, including the employment and - determination of the compensation of staff, such as deputies, - 3 assistants, and other employees, as appropriations permit.
-A - 4 separate appropriation shall be made for each Office of - 5 Executive Inspector General. - 6 (e) No Executive Inspector General or employee of the - 7 Office of the Executive Inspector General may, during his or - 8 her term of appointment or employment: - (1) become a candidate for any elective office; - 10 (2) hold any other elected or appointed public office - 11 except for appointments on governmental advisory boards or - 12 study commissions or as otherwise expressly authorized by - 13 law;
+- 2 (1) become a candidate for any elective office; - (2) hold any other elected or appointed public office except for appointments on governmental advisory boards or study commissions or as otherwise expressly authorized by law: - 7 (3) be actively involved in the affairs of any 8 political party or political organization; or - 9 (4) actively participate in any campaign for any larger than the second of the secon